Distributed Triangle and Simplex Enumeration in Hypergraphs: Triangle and Simplex Enumeration in Sparse Hypergraphs

 \subsection{Sparse hypergraphs}

 A hypergraph $H = (V, E)$ is \dft{sparse} if $\sum_{e \in E} \abs{e} = O(n)$, where $n = \abs{V}$.
 Observe that $\sum_{e \in E} \abs{e} = \sum_{v \in V} \deg(d)$.
 Also, if $H$ is sparse, the maximal degree $\Delta$ of a vertex is $O(n)$.
-In this section, we will show that triangle enumeration in sparse hypergraphs can be performed in $O(n)$ rounds of the EB and PC models.
-We show this upper bound is essentially tight for the PC model, as triangle enumeration requires $\Omega(n^{1-\eps})$ rounds in sparse hypergraphs for every $\eps > 0$ in PC.
+In this section, we will show that triangle and simplex enumeration in sparse hypergraphs can be performed in $O(n)$ rounds of the EB and PC models.
+We show this upper bound is essentially tight for the PC model, as triangle and simplex enumeration require $\Omega(n^{1-\eps})$ rounds in sparse hypergraphs for every $\eps > 0$ in PC.
 The upper bound follows from the following more general result for bounded-degree hypergraphs.

+\begin{theorem} Suppose $H = (V, E)$ has maximum degree $\Delta$.
+Then triangle and simplex enumeration can be performed in $O(\Delta)$ rounds of the EDGE BROADCAST (EB) and PRIMAL CONGEST (PC) models. \end{theorem} \begin{proof} We assume that each edge $e$ has a unique $O(\log n)$-bit ID.
+In the EB model with the $\KT_1$ assumption, such an assignment of edge IDs can be performed in a single round (see Section~\ref{sec:edge-ids}).
+Then in $O(\Delta)$ rounds, each vertex broadcasts the IDs of all its incident edges to all of its neighbors.